monatemedia/bond-originator/README.md

 This website is built with:
 * HTML
-* CSS with Tailwind CSS
+* CSS with Tailwind CSS for styling
-* Javascript
+* Javascript with jQuery and jQuery Validation
-* Python with Pandas and Streamlit
+* Python with Pandas and Streamlit (Mortgage Calculator)
-* Free .svg and .png picture files
+* Free .svg and .png picture files from the internet

 ## Installation on Local Environment